adelolmo/picasa-web-crawler/README.md

 ### Run

-The application supports two parameters, "a" to download an specific album and "v" to set the verification code in case that two factor authentication is enable.
+The application supports three parameters, "a" to download an specific album, "v" to set the verification code in case that two factor authentication is enable and "o" to set the download directory.

 You can skip the "v" parameter if two factor authentication is not enable in your account.

-You can skip the "a" parameter If you want to download all you albums.
+You can skip the "a" parameter if you want to download all you albums.

+You can skip the "o" parameter, the default directory is located in "albums" under the application directory.

-    $ ./picasa -a "My dog" -v 123456
+    $ ./picasa -a "My dog" -v 123456 -o /tmp/picasa-albums

 The albums are located under /tmp/picasa